-Sarbanes-Oxley Federal Deposit Insurance Corporation Improvement Act of 1991 A statement identifying the framework used by management to evaluate the effectiveness of internal control over financial reporting IDIs with \$1 billion or more in total assets, a statement identifying the internal control framework used by management to evaluate the effectiveness of internal control over financial reporting Management's assessment of the effectiveness of internal control over financial reporting as of the end of the company's most recent fiscal year IDIs with \$1 billion or more in total assets, a statement expressing management's conclusion concerning whether internal control over financial reporting is effective as of the end of its fiscal year Disclosure of any material weakness (and the related stipulation that management is not permitted to conclude that the company's internal control over financial reporting is effective if there are one or more material weaknesses) For IDIs with \$1 billion or more in total assets, management must disclose all material weaknesses in internal control over financial reporting, if any, that it has identified that have not been remediated prior to the IDI's fiscal year-end.
-Management is precluded from concluding that the institution's internal control over financial reporting is effective if there are one or more material weaknesses A statement that a registered public accounting firm has issued an attestation report on the effectiveness of internal control over financial reporting Not required by Part 363 Inclusion of the registered public accounting firm's attestation report on the effectiveness of internal control over financial reporting in the annual report For IDIs with \$1 billion or more in total assets, the management report component of the annual report must include the independent public accountant's attestation report concerning the effectiveness of the institution's internal control structure over financial reporting
+Sarbanes-Oxley FDIC Improvement Act of 1991 Disclosure of any material weakness (and the related stipulation that management is not permitted to conclude that the company's internal control over financial reporting is effective if there are one or more material weaknesses) For IDIs with \$1 billion or more in total assets, management must disclose all material weaknesses in internal control over financial reporting, if any, that it has identified that have not been remediated prior to the IDI's fiscal year-end.
+Management is precluded from concluding that the institution's internal control over financial reporting is effective if there are one or more material weaknesses A statement that a registered public accounting firm has issued an attestation report on the effectiveness of internal control over financial reporting Not required by Part 363 Inclusion of the registered public accounting firm's attestation report on the effectiveness of internal control over financial reporting in the annual report For IDIs with \$1 billion or more in total assets the management report component of the annual report must include the independent public accountant's attestation report converning the effectiveness of the institution's internal control structure over financial reporting

-1.110 IDIs with \$1 billion or more in total assets as of the beginning of its fiscal year that are subject to both Part 363 and the SEC's rules implementing Section 404 of Sarbanes-Oxley Act (as well as holding companies permitted to file an internal control report on behalf of their IDI subsidiaries in satisfaction of the FDIC and SEC regulations) can choose to either prepare two separate management reports to satisfy the FDIC's and Sarbanes-Oxley Act Section 404 requirements or prepare a single management report that satisfies both the FDIC and Sarbanes-Oxley Act Section 404 requirements.
+1.100 IDIs with \$1 billion or more in total assets as of the beginning of its fiscal year subject to both Part 363 and the SEC's rules implementing Section 404 of Sarbanes-Oxley Act (as well as holding companies permitted to file an internal control report on behalf of their IDI subsidiaries in satisfaction of the FDIC and SFC regulations) can choose to either prepare two separate management reports to satisfy the FDIC's and Sarbanes-Oxley Act Section 404 requirements or prepare a single management report that satisfies both the FDIC and Sarbanes-Oxley Act Section 404 requirements.

-1.111 If a single report is prepared it must contain the following combined requirements of the preceding chart:
+1.101 If a single report is prepared, it must contain the following combined requirements of the preceding table:

-- A statement of management's responsibility for preparing the registrant's annual financial statements, for establishing and maintaining adequate internal control over financial reporting for the registrant, and for the institution's compliance with laws and regulations relating to safety and soundness designated by the FDIC and the appropriate federal banking agencies. - A statement identifying the framework used by management to evaluate the effectiveness of the registrant's internal control over financial reporting as required by the 1934 Act Rule 13a-15 or 15d-15. - Management's assessment of the effectiveness of the registrant's internal control over financial reporting as of the end of the registrant's most recent fiscal year, including a statement regarding whether or not management has concluded that the registrant's internal control over financial reporting is effective, and of the institution's compliance with the designated staty and soundness laws and regulations pertaining to insider loans and dividend restrictions during the fiscal year.
-This discussion must include disclosure of any material weakness in the registrant's internal control over financial reporting identified by management and disclosure of any instances of noncompliance with the designated safety and soundness laws and regulations pertaining to insider loans and dividend restrictions. - A statement that the registered public accounting firm that audited the financial statements included in the registrant's annual report, has issued an actestation report on the effectiveness of the registrant's internal control over financial reporting.
+- A statement of management's responsibility for preparing the registrant's annual financial statements, for establishing and maintaining adequate internal control over financial reporting for the registrant, and for the institution's compliance with laws and regulations relating to safety and soundness designated by the FDIC and the appropriate federal banking agencies. - A statement identifying the framework used by management to evaluate the effectiveness of the registrant's internal control over financial reporting as required by the 1934 Act Rule 13a-15 or 15d-15. - Management's assessment of the effectiveness of the registrant's internal control over financial reporting as of the end of the registrant's most recent fiscal year, including a statement regarding whether management has concluded that the registrant's internal control over financial reporting is effective and of the institution's compliance with the designated safety and soundness laws and regulations pertaining to insider loans and dividend restrictions during the fiscal year.
+This discussion must include disclosure of any material weakness in the registrant's internal control over financial reporting identified by management and disclosure of any instances of noncompliance with the designated safety and soundness laws and regulations pertaining to insider loans and dividend restrictions.

+A statement that the registered public accounting firm that audited the financial statements included in the registrant's annual report has issued an attestation report on the effectiveness of the registrant's internal control over financial reporting.